The Homeless ID Project has been helping people who are homeless or experiencing extreme poverty obtain identification for over 29 years.

 - Why might I need a birth certificate?

-If you’ve never had an Arizona ID before, you will need a birth certificate as a first step to obtaining a state ID.
+If you’ve never had an Arizona ID before, you will need a birth certificate as a first step to obtaining a state ID if no other form of primary documentation can be obtained.
 You may also need a birth certificate when applying for Medical Insurance, like AHCCCS, or a housing program, like UMOM.

 - What kind of identifying documents will I need to obtain a birth certificate?